archdevlab/amdgpu-pro/README.md

 ## OPENCL

-Packages support products older than Vega 10
+opencl-amdgpu-pro and lib32-opencl-amdgpu-pro packages support products older than Vega 10

-For product Vega 10 and later products
+For Vega 10 and later products use the ROCm opencl stack

 ### Prebuild package